wevtimoteo/octopress-wevtimoteo.github.io/source/_posts/2013-03-12-going-straight-to-code-instead-searching-first.markdown

 ### Documentação não conta toda a história

-Essa parte o Jesse deu um exemplo bem bacana que eu vou simplesmente citar aqui:
+Nessa parte, o Jesse deu um exemplo bem bacana que eu vou simplesmente citar aqui:

 > ActiveRecord is a great example of this.
 When I'm trying to figure out what touch or reload or some other ActiveRecord::Base method does, I could look at the documentation.
 It would tell me how the method is intended to be used, what parameters it takes, and what it returns.
 >